Kittl/OTLP-GitHubAction-Exporter/README.md

 `GITHUB_DEBUG` - see [Troubleshooting](#Troubleshooting)

-`CUSTOM_LOG_ATTRS` - Allows additional attributes to be parsed from logs based on specified patterns.
+`CUSTOM_JOB_LOG_ATTRS` - Allows additional attributes to be parsed from job logs based on specified patterns.
 Patterns are specified in key=value format, where key specifies attribute name and value is a regex pattern with a single capturing group referencing the value.
 Key-value pairs should be separated by newlines.

 ## Examples